-With respect to comments requesting permit denials, the EPA disagrees that the presence of communities with EJ concerns nearby the proposed injection well requires denial of a Class VI permit.
+With respect to comments requesting permit denials for projects near what are referred to as communities with EJ concerns, the EPA first notes that specific permitting actions to be taken by the WVDEP (or the EPA) are outside the scope of this action, which is approving the WVDEP for Class VI primacy.
+The EPA disagrees that the presence of any such communities nearby the proposed injection well requires denial of a Class VI permit.
 UIC permit denials must be based on preventing endangerment to USDWs.
 See in re Envotech, L.P., 6 E.A.D.
-260, 281-82 (EAB 1996) (holding that if a UIC permit applicant meets the requirements of the SDWA and UIC regulations, the agency must issue the permit regardless of the racial or socio-economic composition of the surrounding community and regardless of the economic effect of the facility on the surrounding community, although the EPA should impose permit conditions that ensure the protection of the USDWs upon which the minority or low-income community may rely).
-The EPA encourages, and the WVDEP plans to implement, enhanced public outreach and careful consideration of mitigation measures for Class VI projects located near communities with EJ concerns.
-Also, as noted above, the Class VI requirements are designed to ensure the protection of USDWs through rigorous and tailored permitting, siting, construction, operation, injection, and PISC and site closure requirements to address the unique nature of GS to protect all populations, including Black, rural, and underserved communities.
+260, 281-82 (EAB 1996) (holding that if a UIC permit applicant meets the requirements of the SDWA and UIC regulations, the agency must issue the permit regardless of the racial or socioeconomic composition of the surrounding community and regardless of the economic effect of the facility on the surrounding community, although the EPA should impose permit conditions that ensure the protection of the USDWs upon which the minority or low-income community may rely).
+Also, as noted above, the Class VI requirements are designed to ensure the protection of USDWs through rigorous and tailored permitting, siting, construction, operation, injection, and PISC and site closure requirements to address the unique nature of GS to protect all populations.